magicamagica/mandelbrotviewer/README.md

 # Mandelbrot Set Viewer ∞

-A Mandelbrot Set Viewer application, made in c++, that demonstrates a finitely** zooming fractal using the SFML (Simple and Fast Multimedia Library).
+A Mandelbrot Set Viewer application, written in ~110 lines of C++, that demonstrates a finitely** zooming fractal using the SFML (Simple and Fast Multimedia Library).
 This application continuously zooms into the Mandelbrot set, showcasing its intricate patterns and details.

 **The Mandelbrot Viewer's visualization depends on the iterations.
 You'll need to play around with the MAX_ITER value to get less/more visualization.
 Beware of slow compute times.